 2. Patient care is always a top priority, so sometimes "security measures are dialed down or updates are delayed so they do not interfere with patient care."

 3. The Internet of Things (loT) makes everything a moving target.
 Nearly every object we know will be connected to the internet.
-This can make lives easier, but will at the same time increase risk.
+This can make our lives easier but will, at the same time, increase risk.

 Gain Control - Plans, Prevention, Safeguards

-- Identify the risks - could be as simple as strengthening your passwords.
-And change them regularly.
+- Identify the Risks - This could be as simple as strengthening and frequently changing your passwords.

-- Know what types of data are flowing in and out of your network.
+- Know your Data - Keep track of what types of data are flowing in and out of your network.

 Risk analysis should be an ongoing process.